Assessing applications

-When we review applications for registration, we want to know that:
+When we review your application for registration, we want to know that:

 - community housing tenants will be housed appropriately for the duration of their housing need

-We will determine this by assessing applicants’ capacity to meet the five Performance Standards:
+We decide this by assessing your capacity to meet the five performance standards:

 - Governance: The provider will ensure it is well-governed at all times.